-ANALYSIS-Venezuela adjusts as sanctions spur Western oil partners to retreat
+Analysis-Venezuela adjusts as sanctions spur Western oil partners to retreat

-CARACAS, June 1 (Reuters) - Venezuelan state oil company PDVSA is turning to local partners as it seeks to plug the gap left by Western companies in the OPEC nation’s oil sector, according to interviews with a half dozen industry sources, as a key U.S. sanctions deadline looms.
+CARACAS (Reuters) -Venezuelan state oil company PDVSA is turning to local partners as it seeks to plug the gap left by Western companies in the OPEC nation’s oil sector, according to interviews with a half dozen industry sources, as U.S. companies win a reprieve to maintain a limited presence in the South American country.

 But according to industry sources and several internal PDVSA documents, Venezuela is adjusting by ramping up partnerships with small, local companies to stave off a further freefall and maintain output at reduced levels.